Nuclear Energy and the Environment

-To reduce pollution in the environment, we need to know where and how much to find these pollutants, the causes of contaminacióny the right solution to prevent it from spreading.
+To reduce pollution in the environment, we need to know where and how much we find these pollutants, the causes of pollution and the appropriate solution to prevent it from spreading.

-The main source of pollution is found in human activities contributing largely to the increase in pollutants, growth poblacióny industrial technological developments.
+The main source of pollution of the environment is found in human activities, contributing greatly to the increase in pollutants, population growth and industrial technological developments.

-At present, the biggest environmental problem is global warming, the greenhouse effect accordingly.
+Currently, the biggest environmental problem is global warming, a consequence of the so-called greenhouse effect.

-The contamination of surface water and groundwater problem are also environmentally important.
+The contamination of surface water and groundwater is also a problem in the important environment.

-The nuclear energy implementation allows isotopic techniques, it is a procedure that uses the interaction of ionizing radiation with matter useful to an end, which is most effective than other conventional procedure.
+Nuclear energy allows the application of isotopic techniques; It is a procedure that uses the interaction of ionizing radiation with matter to achieve a useful purpose, which is more effective than another conventional procedure.

 - The investigation of the mechanism of an industrial process